 To take your customer-centric organization to a new level, ensure that your team focuses on creating and delivering value, develops open communication lines between management and its people – transparency is key.
 It builds and establishes trust, identifies obstacles standing in the customer’s way, and helps them overcome it.

 If these things are not there, you will get little traction in creating and delivering value – hence, keeping your customers.

 About Tom Kiriakou:

-He is a customer-centric executive focused on delivering best-in-class service quality and delivering value to customers, by leveraging customer feedback to ensure long-term relationships, to drive retention, expansion of recurring revenue, and advocacy.
+He is a customer-centric executive focused on delivering best-in-class service quality and delivering value to customers by leveraging customer feedback to ensure long-term relationships, drive retention, expand recurring revenue, and advocate.